frankNowinski/frankNowinski.github.io/_posts/2016-05-12-getting-a-users-top-artists-using-spotifys-api.md

 end
 {% endhighlight %}

-By including the `user-top-read` scope you're asking the user for permission to access their top artists from Spotify.
+By including the <code>user-top-read</code> scope you're asking the user for permission to access their top artists from Spotify.
 If the user accepts when they are prompted at log in, you'll be granted an access token that you will later use in another request to the Spotify API.
 You can request additional user information by including other scopes found <a href="https://developer.spotify.com/web-api/using-scopes/">here</a>.

 Next, provide a link so the user can log into their Spotify account: